ethering/basespace-help/_docs/articles/descriptive/icredits-and-billing.md

 <p><small><sup>2</sup> If an app terminates due to a BaseSpace Sequence Hub error, fees associated with the terminated run are not charged; if the app is terminated by a user, fees associated with the terminated run are applied.</small><p>

 <p><small><sup>3</sup> Free trial iCredits expire after 30 days.
-To add iCredits after the trial period has expired, [Contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) about upgrading to a Professional or Enterprise account.  </small><p>
+To add iCredits after the trial period has expired, [contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2) about upgrading to a Professional or Enterprise account.  </small><p>

 <p><small><sup>4</sup> Professional and Enterprise subscription accounts are billed monthly.
 Promotional iCredits are valid as long as the subscription is current; subscription renewals are not granted additional iCredits.
 Promotional and billable iCredit usage is reflected in the dashboard and the monthly invoice.</small><p>

+<p><small><sup>5</sup> New Professional and Enterprise subscriptions can opt for a fixed-price subscription plan for their first year.
+After the first year, the subscription plans use the pay-as-you-go model for storage and compute charges.
+For more information about your subscription options, [contact your sales representative]( http://www.illumina.com/forms/contact_request.html?mktofrm=GM-Informatics-Basespace-Website-Contact-Question-2.0-Responsive&sciid=2016019IBN2). </small><p>

 ###iCredit Usage